Fire & Rescue Service History

 The first fire truck for Pitt Meadows was built by the members themselves.
 It was a 1929 Model A touring car which was torn down, rebuilt and outfitted for firefighting duties.
 This truck still exists today and is pictured here in its most common role now, that of the Clown Wagon for the Pitt Meadows Day Parade.

-The department has undergone many changes over the years including the move to a career Chief, then an additional two career Assistant Chief’s and now the change to paid on-call (POC) volunteer firefighters supplemented by two unionized Fire Safety Technician staff.
+The department has undergone many changes over the years including the move to a career Chief, then an additional two career chiefs and now the change to paid on-call (POC) volunteer firefighters supplemented by four unionized Fire Safety Technicians and an administrative assistant.
 The number of members has increased over the years, as has the number of responses the department makes in response to calls for assistance by the citizens and visitors of Pitt Meadows.

 Since its creation in 1941, the Pitt Meadows Fire & Rescue Service has been a fiercely proud group who are committed to providing a “professional” fire service to the citizens of the City of Pitt Meadows via dedicated and well-trained members.
 The department is, and always has been, committed to education and prevention as a means of promoting community safety and maintaining the excellent value for dollar ratio that it has.